 Through the Contact form of Outbarriers, Marta @ Intesia contacted us asking if our technology could help solve a problem that one of her clients had: in Germany: Apple Store.

-It turns out that in an Apple Store had come to work a practically blind person (still has remnants of vision) and had mobility problems to move around the premises of the store.
+The problem that we faced was: a practically blind person (still has remnants of vision) had started working in an Apple Store so this worker had problems to move around the premises of the store.

 Specifically there is a door that divides the customer service area and the warehouse.
-This door is very camouflaged in the environment, it weighs a lot and does not make noise.
+This door isn't very visible (camouflaged), besides weighing a lot and not making a noise.

-The problem is that the door is opening and closing often and this worker moves around the store without a cane but does not know when the door is open or closed and goes with fear and without security.
+The problem is that the door is frequently opening and closing and this worker moves around the store without a cane, although with the insecurity of not knowing if the door is open or closed.

-Could we give you a solution by applying our experience and research?
+Could we give them a solution by applying our experience and research?

-To be able to give an effective solution, the first thing was to know well the needs of the client and how is their day to day by the store.
+To be able to give an effective solution, the first thing was to know well the needs of the client and how is their day to day in the store.

 Intesia was in charge of interviewing the employee and transferring his inputs.

-The challenge was that using Outbarriers technology along with COTS technology to make the employee know if the door was open or closed directly from his iPhone and/or Apple Watch.
+The challenge is summed up in using Outbarriers technology along with COTS technology to make known the employee if the door is open or closed directly from his iPhone and/or Apple Watch.

 The main subproblems to solve were two.